toutane/weather-app/README.md

 # weather-app
-Simple native weather app made with openweathermap APIs
+Simple native weather app made with openweathermap APIs and React Native

 ## Install
 Clone this repo to your computer with the command: